-• This year, we will be going to the National Space Centre.
-This will take place in Autumn 2- Wednesday November 6th.

-This will support the children with their understanding of our topic that term: Earth and Space.
+- This year, we will be going to the National Space Centre.
+This will take place in Autumn 2, on Wednesday 6th November. - This will support the children with their understanding of our topic and Science learning that term: Earth and Space.